-In a ruling by the high court, improvements on a piece of land, whether for commercial or residential purposes at the point of disposal, were considered as part and parcel of the land hence exempt from VAT.
+In 2020, the High Court held that improvements on a piece of land, whether for commercial or residential purposes at the point of disposal, were considered as part and parcel of the land hence exempt from VAT.
+The KRA has appealed the high court ruling and, at the time of this publication, the Court of Appeal had not made a determination on the matter.